How Crypto Loans Work

 To get a crypto loan, you may need to sign up with a crypto lending platform, perform KYC verification if necessary, and be ready with your collateral.

 You may not always need these three things.
 For example, some crypto lending platforms don't require KYC, while others don't require you to bring collateral.
-Sometimes, you may not even need a crypto lending platform (like if you engage in direct P2P borrowing).
+Sometimes, you might not even need a crypto lending platform, such as when you borrow directly from another person.

 What You Don't Need